Urban-Meteorology-Reading/UMEP-Workshop/source/NEW/New0.rst

 New Tutorials
 -------------

-- Recently added tutorials are to:
+- Post-2020 Workshop tutorials are to:

   - `Calculate your own SUEWS parameters <CalcParam0>`